13 Best Linux Password Managers in 2021

 2. Bitwarden

-Bitwarden is a free, open-source, and easy-to-use password management solution that enables you to conveniently generate strong, unique passwords in order to enjoy your online experience.
 You can access your stored data via its multi-platform app for desktops and smartphones, via its web UI on a visitor’s system, and via its array of browser extensions.

-It offers users several features for free including a beautiful UI, 2-factor authentication, synchronization, user sharing, built-in password generator, optional self-hosting, unlimited storage, credit cards & identities, etc. It also offers extra features to premium users for as little as $10/year and above.
+It offers users several features for free including a beautiful UI, 2-factor authentication, synchronization, user sharing, a built-in password generator, optional self-hosting, unlimited storage, credit cards & identities, etc.

 Bitwarden - Open Source Password Manager